Szybet/sanki/README.md

 Everything really is welcome.

 ### Building
-instruction can be found [here](https://github.com/Szybet/kobo-nia-audio/tree/main/apps-on-kobo)
+Instructions can be found [here](https://github.com/Szybet/kobo-nia-audio/tree/main/apps-on-kobo)

 ### Thanks to
 - NiLuJe for providing the toolchain for kobo devices, and helping with some bugs